 There were no treatment related clinical signs in parental animals in either generation.
 During premating, an F1 male of the mid dose group was found dead on Day 41 and female of the same group was killed in moribund on Day 50.
 The cause of death or cause of the moribund condition could not be detected at necropsy.
 There were no other mortalities.
 A treatment related decrease in body weights was observed in F0 and F1 males of mid and high dose groups, with a larger decrease observed in the F1 generation.
 During premating, there was no effect on body weight in females of F0 generation but body weights of females in F1 generations were decreased in the mid and high dose groups.
 During gestation, the mean body weights were decreased in high dose females in F0 females and in mid and high dose F1 females.
-Body weights were decreased in mid and high dose F1 females during lactation.
-Mean food consumption was decreased in F0 and F1 males and females of the high dose group and in F0 males and females and F1 females of the mid dose group.
+Body weights were decreased in F0 and F1 males of the high dose group and in F0 males and females and F1 females of the high dose group and in F0 males and females and F1 females of the mid dose group.